 The second approach required additional software, hardware and maintenance, but worked really well for bug fixes and small-to-medium features because many coding issues were caught before they were committed into the source repository.

 Review Board, for example, accepted patches from developers and created code reviews that were neatly organized on the Review Board server, along with a clear indication of all intended target branches, associated issues in the bug tracking system and selected reviewers.
-Each subsequent patch would combine with previous patches for its review and start a new round of review and comments.
+Each subsequent patch would combine with previous patches for its review and start a new round of reviews and comments.

-After all reviewers were satisfied with changes, the review was approved, which allowed the developer to submit the final patch to the source repository for each branch listed in the code review and updated the linked issue with the information about the code review.
+After all reviewers were satisfied with changes, the review was approved, which allowed the developer to submit the final patch to the source repository for each branch listed in the code review and update the linked issue with the information about the code review.